 Later in the case, you encounter the prosecutor in the police office who just emptied the evidence to the DL-6 case, and the only way to continue the game is to present him with the evidence linking him to the murder and that will set the defendant free, even though the move is clearly suicidal for any defense attorney and something the prosecution would never do.
 The fact the game requires you to do this is especially aggravating, and makes part of the subsequent trial much more complicated than it needs to be.

-The fourth case of Apollo Justice ends with what many consider to be a major Anticlimax.
+The fourth case ends with what many consider to be a major Anticlimax.
 The murderer breaks down alright, but not because of the evidence you present (which gets shot down); it's because of Phoenix's overhauling of the judicial system.
 On top of that, Apollo is completely absent between the two trial days, during the MASON System segment—are we playing Apollo Justice: Ace Attorney, or Phoenix Wright Ace Attorney: Apollo Justice?

 What's epically stupid about this development is that, if you lose the case the traditional way (too many penalties) the judge ends the trial immediately instead of handing it over to the jury like he was supposed to.